 Orchestration: piccolo, 3 flutes, 4 oboes (4th = English horn), 2 clarinets, E-flat clarinet, bass clarinet, 3 bassoons, contrabassoon, 8 horns, 3 trumpets (+ 3 offstage), 2 piccolo trumpets, 3 trombones, 2 tubas, timpani, percussion (bass drum, cymbals, small military drum, tenor drum, tam-tam, and triangle), 2 harps, and strings

-First Los Angeles Philharmonic performance: February 2, 1928, Georg Schnéevoigt conducting
+First LA Phil performance: February 2, 1928, Georg Schnéevoigt conducting

-Although endless detail has since been provided about what is happening in every measure of Ein Heldenleben, it should be kept in mind that the Heldenleben scenario usually cited was not the composer’s handiwork, but that of Lawrence Gilman, annotator for the New York Philharmonic, who wrote it for Strauss’ first post-World War I American tour.
-All that Strauss himself provided was titles for the six main sections: 1.
+Although endless detail has been provided about what is happening in every measure of Ein Heldenleben, it should be kept in mind that all Strauss himself provided were titles for the six main sections: 1.
 The Hero; 2.
 The Hero’s Adversaries; 3.
 The Hero’s Companion; 4.
 The Hero’s Battlefield; 5.
 The Hero’s Works of Peace; 6.
 The Hero’s Retreat from the World and Fulfillment.